flancian/garden/bootstrap.md

 (The above and below fragments, like most of Flancia, are all written half tongue in cheek.)

-Some more things I want to remember, or think of, every day as part of my [[practice]] are:
+Some things I want to remember, or think of, every day as part of my [[practice]] are:

 - [[gate gate paragate parasamgate bodhisatta]] and variations
 - how to be [[mindful]]
+- how to work better for the benefit of beings